 - PCP Change Request form: If you wish to change your Primary Care Provider (PCP), fill out this form.
 You can then mail it in the pre-paid envelope that was included in your packet.
 It will be addressed to Sunflower Health Plan.

 - Notification of Pregnancy (NOP) form: If you are pregnant, fill out this survey so we can send you information.
 You can return it in the postage page envelope.
 Filling out the NOP registers you with the Start Smart program.
-You can earn CentAccount rewards for pregnancy visit after you fill out this form.
+You can earn My Health Pays® rewards for completing this form.
 Need help filling out the NOP?
-Call us at 1-877-644-4623 (TTY: 711).
+Call us at toll free 1-877-644-4623 (TTY: 711).

 The Health Risk Screening includes basic questions about your health, and will only take 15-20 minutes.
 It helps us know what your health needs are.
 You also received a copy in your new member packet, so you can mail it in the provided prepaid envelope.
 You can even fill it out online.
 Or, give us a call!
 We’d be happy to fill this out with you over the phone.